 - Analyst Conflicts of Interest

 - Commission Resources and Authority

 - Corporate Tax Returns

 Just as the financial side of corporations is affected by SOX, so too is the information technology side.
-The technology that organizations use to store sensitive information must be able to responsibly and securely store a corporation’s financial archives.
-Although SOX does not define how records must be stored, it does dictate which records should be stored and for what period of time.
-According to the Act, all business records, including electronic records and messages must be saved for “not less than five years.”
+The technology that organizations use to store sensitive information is required to responsibly and securely store a corporation’s financial archives for the purposes of audits.
+Although SOX does not define how records must be processed and stored, it does dictate which records should be stored and for what period of time.
+According to the Act, all records that businesses control, including electronic records and messages must be saved for “not less than five years.”
 The consequences for not following the directives are significant fines, imprisonment, or both.